Valley International Airport: Past airline service

 Southwest Airlines began serving Harlingen as an intrastate airline in 1975 with Boeing 737-200 jets.
 Harlingen was the fourth new destination served by Southwest following its initial flights from Dallas Love Field, Houston Hobby Airport and San Antonio in 1971.
 In 1979, Southwest Boeing 727-200s and Boeing 737-200s served HRL.
 In 1986, Southwest was operating ten weekday 737 flights from the airport with seven nonstops to Houston Hobby Airport, two nonstops to San Antonio and one nonstop to Austin.
 In addition, eight flights a day operated by Southwest served Dallas Love Field on a direct one stop basis.
+Today, Southwest is the largest airline at HRL, accounting for approximately 62% of the airport's airline market share.
+Southwest currently serves Harlingen with Boeing 737-700, 737-800, and 737 MAX 8 aircraft.

 In the late 1970s and early 1980s, Mexicana de Aviacion Boeing 727-100s flew nonstop to Mexico City and to Monterrey.

 Sun Country Airlines flew Boeing 727-200s and wide body McDonnell Douglas DC-10s into the airport from Minneapolis/St. Paul during winter months in the past and continues to serve Harlingen seasonally with Boeing 737-800s.

 Delta Air Lines began seasonal Airbus A320 service to Harlingen in 2013 from its Minneapolis/St. Paul hub; Delta Connection also operated the route seasonally with Canadair CRJ-900 regional jets, but that service was suspended following the COVID-19 Pandemic.
-Delta will once again operate the route daily from February-April 2023.
+Delta resumed the daily in February–April 2023.

-Frontier Airlines commenced nonstop service with Airbus A320s between Chicago–O'Hare (ORD) and Harlingen on November 18, 2018.
-The service then ceased in November 2019.
-The ORD-HRL route was subsequently picked up by American Airlines via American Eagle) regional jet flights on March 6, 2021.
-Frontier continues to serve Harlingen at the present time.
+Frontier Airlines commenced nonstop service to Harlingen as Frontier's 100th destination city with Airbus A320s between both Denver (DEN) and Harlingen and Chicago–O'Hare (ORD) and Harlingen in November 2018.
+The ORD-HRL service then ceased in November 2019.
+The ORD-HRL route was subsequently picked up by American Airlines (via American Eagle) regional jet flights on March 6, 2021.
+However, Frontier began nonstop flights between both Las Vegas (LAS) and Harlingen and Orlando (MCO) and Harlingen in 2021.
+Frontier terminated service in Harlingen in August 2022 in light of crew shortages.

+Viva began twice weekly A320 service to Harlingen from its Monterrey, Mexico hub on May 6, 2021.
+Service ceased in June 2022, after the reopening of the United States-Mexico bridges.